We're pretty keen on equitable access, for everybody

 We provide free, guided tours for school groups of any age.
 Each tour is created especially for your class and includes a general discussion on the current exhibition and delves into particularly interesting parts of the practice or works we are presenting at that time.

 Tours are a great way to familiarise school children with the Gallery and contemporary art, and builds their confidence in discussing ideas and techniques.
 Tours can include a practical activity and be tailored for you as you need.

 Education Officer, Kirsten Jeffcoat, is a qualified Visual Arts teacher and can address current curriculum and syllabus content in the tours and activities, as well as offer professional development for teachers.

 See the School Programs page for more information.

 Yes, we can visit your school!
 If you struggle to access the Gallery or to get here regularly, let us know and we can arrange a visit.
 We regularly provide transport for schools that are just that little bit far away so please contact us if we can help.

 If hosting us is also tricky, have a chat to us about digital excursions.
 We can offer pre-recorded or live digi tours upon request.

 Classes and workshops for adults

 The Gallery regularly runs classes and workshops for adults.
-Recent classes include experimental drawing, life drawing, ceramics and photography.
-Classes range from led and technique based to looser guided sessions.
+Recent classes include printmaking, life drawing, ceramics and photography.
+Classes range from artist led and technique based to looser guided sessions.
 These events are a great way to meet new people and connect with your creative self.
 See the events page for listings.